I don’t think I have ever used the words ‘camping’ and ‘therapy’ in the same sentence before.

 I looked forward to getting up early so I can see my breath in the icy cold air while I make coffee.

 I craved some really simple camp food.
-The type that would taste somewhat ordinary at home, but is suddenly an incredibly mouth-watering delight when cooked over campfire.
+The type that would taste somewhat ordinary at home, but is suddenly an incredibly mouth-watering delight when cooked over a campfire.

 Ben and Lauren discuss campfire cooking gear on the Snowys Camping Show: